eoneill23/Overlook/README.md

   * Utilize OOP to design and build the application.
   * Create comprehensive testing suite to test all functionality on a client-side application.
   * Use array and object prototype methods to manipulate data.
-  * Use a fetch API to pull data from a server.
+  * Use a Fetch API to pull data from a server.

 ## Install/Setup instructions
  * Clone the repo.